Brewery Field: Rugby union

 Bridgend Ravens moved to The Brewery Field in 1920 after their former home, Quarella Ground, was acquired for building purposes.
-The club's first stay at the Brewery Field ended in the 1928/29 season, when the ground was purchased by a greyhound racing syndicate, who organised greyhound racing meetings from 1929 and was still active in 1932.
+The club's first stay at the Brewery Field ended in the 1928/29 season.

 Bridgend RFC returned in 1935, but were forced into exile once more in May 1949, after a rugby league team had signed up to take the lease of the ground.
 After the council acquired the ground via a compulsory purchase order, Bridgend RFC were set to return in September 1957.
 The stadium was in a poor state of repair: most of the outside fencing was laid to the ground, essential services including water, heating, lighting and drainage were wrecked and needed to be completely re-installed.
 Other repairs and building work took place over several months and just in time for the 1957/58 season and the club have remained there ever since.
-It was announced in August 2015 that Bridgend Athletic RFC will play the majority of their home matches at the Brewery Field.

 Celtic Warriors played most of their home matches at the ground in their only season in 2003–04.
 The team was formed during the advent of regional rugby at the top level of rugby union in Wales and was the partnership of Bridgend RFC and Pontypridd RFC.
 The ground hosted all but 3 of the club's home games.
-A then capacity-crowd of 10,000 saw the team host London Wasps in the Heineken Cup competition.
+A then capacity crowd of 10,000 saw the team host London Wasps in the 2003–04 Heineken Cup.
 The team was culled after just one season due to financial difficulties by the Welsh Rugby Union, neither Bridgend or Pontypridd had any sort of ownership of the region at the time of closure.
 Following the demise of the Warriors region in June 2004, the Neath-Swansea Ospreys had their borders extended to cover much of the Bridgend and Ogmore areas to the east.
 However, for logistical reasons it was decided that no home games would be played the Brewery Field.

 In 2010, the Ospreys announced that their fixture against the Leicester Tigers in the LV Cup would be played at Brewery Field.
 After achieving a record crowd for the team in the competition (6,632), the Ospreys continue to use the Brewery Field as a secondary venue.
 In January 2019, the Ospreys moved their Pro14 game against Ulster to the stadium after a fixture clash at the team's regular home of the Liberty Stadium.
+Ospreys again used the ground for their 2024 New Year's Day game against Cardiff, as well as in their Challenge Cup Round of 16 match against Sale Sharks.

 2010 saw the ground host all of Wales national women's rugby union team home matches in the 2010 Women's Six Nations Championship.

+It was announced in August 2015 that Bridgend Athletic RFC will play the majority of their home matches at the Brewery Field.